NLnetLabs/routinator/source/data-processing.rst

 Routinator will fetch new RPKI data ten minutes after the last successful update has finished.
 The interval can be changed using the :option:`--refresh` option.
-It is possible that temporary network problems cause a repository to be very slow to update.
-To ensure a slow repository doesn't stop the entire update process from completing, Routinator has a timeout of five minutes for stalled connections.
+It is possible that that it takes very long to update a repository due to temporary network problems.
+To ensure a slow repository doesn't stop the entire update process from completing, Routinator has a timeout for stalled connections.
+For RRDP, this timeout is implemented as an HTTP request timeout.
+For rsync, the timeout is around the spawned rsync process.
+The default is five minutes for both and can be changed via the :option:`--rsync-timeout` and :option:`--rrdp-timeout` options.

 Storing
 -------